Home

 The special district is governed by a five-member Board of Directors, elected by the citizens of the district.
 District administration is managed by the Fire Chief, Finance Manager, and a part-time Board Clerk.
 The district employs a full complement of career fire personnel to staff three fire stations 24 hours a day.
 One of those stations is #59 in Rough and Ready.

-Penn Valley Fire Protection District's Infection Control Officer - Battalion Chief Jonathan Pitts
+Penn Valley Fire Protection District's Infection Control Officer: Battalion Chief Jonathan Pitts

-Please contact the ECC (Emergency Command Center) (530) 477-0641 if you have any issues or concerns.
+Please contact the ECC (Emergency Command Center) at (530) 477-0641 if you have any issues or concerns.

-Powered By Zomix Content Management Systems copyright © 2025
+Powered By Zomix Content Management Systems copyright © 2026